SteppaCodes/Google-Drive-clone/README.md

 ## Build Together

-A shared, self-hosted workspace where humans and agents are equal participants in producing work, not just consuming it.
+A shared, self-hosted workspace where humans and agents are equal participants in producing and governing work, not just consuming it.

-Lore applies ideas like version control, editorial review, and provenance to AI-generated work.

 - Immutable version history with line-by-line unified diffs
 - Comments, approvals, and lifecycle states